 Now, don’t go judging me before you try to understand what I’m saying.
 This is not a relationship you can just walk out of at the drop of a hat.
 We’re not just committed to each other.
 We’re practically married.
 And, marriage makes a huge difference.
 It means I’ve invested time, energy, blood, sweat, tears – – – and more tears into making it work.

 My motto has always been, ‘Made in Jamaica by Jamaicans’.
 My navel string is planted under a coconut tree in Hanover.
-My roots are tied to a little parish called Cambridge in St. James.
+My roots are tied to a little place called Cambridge in St. James.
 I am in love with a city called Kingston.
 A city I’ve made my home.
 How does one just pack up and leave — home?

-I’ve tried counseling.
+I’ve tried counselling.
 I’ve gone to the club – – – tried to dance my stress away.
 But, when I leave, I still have to face reality.
 I still have to cope with the fact that I am drained mentally, physically, and financially.
 I’ve tried drowning my sorrows in alcohol, but that does not help either.
 Believe me, having a few thousand dollars to your name when the next pay cheque is three weeks away can make you sober up very quickly.
 And, now that I’m sober, I know the voices in my head are not a result of drunkenness.

 They’re saying, ‘Get out.
 Escape while you can.
 Put on the boots of Bolt and run!
 They keep telling me my relationship won’t last.
 They say, ‘You live in a place where the dollar is sliding daily.
 You live in a place where your health care makes you sick.
 You live in a place where people sit still while the government sells our natural resources, but riot for Kartel, Zeeks and Dudus.
 You live in a place where one politician’s phone bill is higher than some people’s pay for a year.
 Face it.
 That’s a relationship in deep, deep trouble.